Nicolassaint/ece-webapp-saint-chopin/README.md

  ![account_settings](./Assets/account_settings.png)

   When you sign in on this application.
 You can update your profile picture, your username, your website and you can choose your favorite color.
+  Choosing a username is needed to write any article or comments.

+  Bonus : By default your gravatar is shown as your profile picture, if you want to have a better quality image or another one you can uploead it directly, your gravatar will no longer be shown.

   The source code of this feature is in [your_account.js](/blog-ECE/pages/your_account.js)